-12) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in TPFDS?
+Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS?

 No, these VA education benefits should not be included as "federal grant" in the Finance revenue section or as "other federal student grant aid" in the scholarship/fellowship section.
 They should be reported as "tuition and fees" revenue received from the student.
-VA education benefits should also not be included as discounts/allowances.
+VA education benefits should also be excluded from discounts/allowances.

-13) What are some examples of independent operations?
+What are some examples of independent operations?